 “Love grows by giving.
 The love we give away is the only love we keep.
 The only way to retain love is to give it away.” —Elbert Hubbard

 “Everyone can experience the joy and blessing of generosity; because everyone has something to give.” —Jan Grace

 “Great things are done by a series of small things brought together.” —Vincent Van Gogh

 “Charity begins at home but should not end there.” —Thomas Fuller

 “No one has ever become poor from giving.” —Mary Angelou

 “Giving to those in need will bring more joy than money could ever buy.” —Dave Ramsey

+Now, we hope you're feeling inspired to tell stories that matter through quotes that resonate.
 Storytelling is a powerful tool that can help your organization raise money and build awareness.
-Laying in strategic and thoughtful quotes to your storytelling can further enhance the stories you tell and help you market the stories on social media.
-By using a variety of perspectives and mediums, the quotes you share will reach different segments of your audience and accomplish your fundraising and communications goals.
-Measure the results you get from telling your story through quotes and over time you can bring even more focus to your storytelling strategy.
+By layering in strategic, thoughtful, and inspiring quotes, you can further enhance the stories you tell and market them on social media.
+Measure the results you get from telling your story through quotes and, over time, you can bring even more focus to your storytelling strategy.